 How long does it take to get a Chinese Visa?
 The process took about 4 working days, but it was possible to pay for a 2 working day rush service.
 If done by mail they estimate to allow 10 working days.
 At the time of writing this, the regular single entry visa fee is $109.50 AUD.

 VPN’s and Internet

 Certain websites and apps are blocked in China, like Youtube, Facebook, Twitter, Google and even Gmail.
-If you want or need to access these during your trip, you should sign up to a VPN (Virtual Private Network) before you get to China and make sure you download it to all your devices.
+If you want or need to access these during your trip, you should sign up for a VPN (Virtual Private Network) before you get to China and make sure you download it to all your devices.

 If you use a VPN, not only does it provide more security when on the internet in general, but it also means you can access all the sites that are blocked.
 You do need to be careful which VPN you pick, as some are more successful than others.
 We signed up to 3 different VPN’s before our trip to see which one worked best.
 Hands down, ExpressVPN, which we had already used on a previous trip to China, worked best for us.

-Coming soon: Take a look at our article on VPN’s in China and how they compared for us here.
+Read More: Take a look at our article on VPN’s in China and how they compared for us here.